Facilities Use Policy

 - Campus facilities exist to provide the spaces in which the University’s primary mission can be carried out.
 Any activity occurring in a campus facility must be an appropriate use of that facility.
 At all times, McNeese State University maintains the right:

-- to deny use if there is no logical link to the University setting.
+- to deny use if there is no logical link to the University’s educational mission;

-- to assess a use fee and/or other charges for services and equipment.
+- to assess a use fee and/or other charges for services and equipment according to content-and-viewpoint-neutral criteria; and

-- to retroactively assess use fees for special events which purported to be something completely different in its original description.
+- to retroactively assess use fees for special events which purported to be something completely different in its original description and which necessitates further planning and coordination on the part of the University.

 - Willful damage or alteration to a campus facility by an assignee will result in the assignee bearing the cost for all repairs.

-- All maintenance and repair work, renovations, alterations, demolitions, etc., must be administered by Facilities & Plant Operations.
+- All maintenance and repair work, renovations, alterations, demolitions, etc., must be administered by the Office of Facilities and Plant Operations.

-- At any time or for any reason, the University President or the President's designee may remove programs and occupants from a campus facility and reassign them to different areas on campus.
+- At any time or for any reason, in order to maintain campus order and safety, the University president or the president’s designee may remove programs and occupants from a campus facility and reassign them to different areas on campus.

 - Campus facilities are strictly governed by all applicable Louisiana Revised Statutes, building and fire safety codes, policies of the University of Louisiana System, Board of Regents, policies of the NCAA where applicable, and the internal policies of McNeese State University.